Updated on May 19, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 There aren’t very many people who meet medical marijuana qualifications in Indiana because the state has nothing resembling a comprehensive medicinal cannabis program.
 However, state leaders have at least decided to offer limited access to cannabidiol (CBD) oil for people suffering from severe epilepsy.
 This form of CBD may reduce some of the symptoms of the condition, but it does not offer any psychoactive benefits.

+Legislation is pending that would allow qualified patients to access medical marijuana.
 If Senate Bill 255 and House Bill 1316 are passed, a medical marijuana program will be established in Indiana and it will protect patients with a physician’s recommendation who possess a legal quantity of medicinal cannabis.

 In April 2017, both the state Senate and House approved bills that allowed epileptic patients to legally access CBD.
 While advocates wanting a more expanded program were disappointed, at least this was a sign of progress.
 This was the first piece of legislation involving medical weed that even received a hearing inside the state’s General Assembly, much less came up for a vote.

 But make no mistake about it, this program is severely limited.
 It only provides CBD users with an “affirmative defense” if they are caught possessing this form of medicine.
 Patients can still be arrested, but their cases can be thrown out if they provide a physician’s recommendation that they can benefit from CBD use.